Akram898/json-friendly-cleaner/README.md

 ![npm](https://img.shields.io/npm/v/json-friendly-cleaner?color=green) ![license](https://img.shields.io/npm/l/json-friendly-cleaner?color=blue) ![npm downloads](https://img.shields.io/npm/dm/json-friendly-cleaner)

 `json-friendly-cleaner` is a lightweight and flexible utility that removes unwanted values such as `null`, `undefined`, `false`, or any specified values from JSON objects or arrays.
+It works perfectly on nested objects.
 This package is perfect for cleaning up API responses, user input, or any other JSON data.

 ## Features